 These tables were completed for a wonderful client, and they’ll be going to her beach home.
 I think the sandy colored tops and the fresh white bases will look incredible in that setting, don’t you?

 To protect the freshly refinished wood tops, I applied three coats of General Finishes High Performance Topcoat in Satin.
-This will provide a super durable finish for years to come.
+This will provide a super durable white paint finish for years to come.
 And guess what?
 No water damage anymore!

 For now, these cutie pies are getting delivered on Thursday and I’m so glad that my client is in love with them all over again!